 Immigration

-Constant surveillance and isolation cells: this is what the Barcelona Centre for Internment of Foreigners is like inside
+Constant surveillance and isolation cells: this is what the Center for the Internment of Foreigners in Barcelona is like inside

 We reconstruct from testimonies and social entities like the CIE of Barcelona, a space through which hundreds of people pass each year before being expelled